-The results of the verification of the R-FEM via experiments are given in Fig. 11.
+The results of the verification of the R-FEM via experiments are published in the references [17] - [19].
 There are differences between the values obtained by modelling and experimental measurement, ranging from 5 - 15 %, depending on the distribution of the net of elements.
 When the elements of the net are of a lower density, the differences are also lower.
 This problem requires the net of elements to be optimized.